-The MBDA Business Center is required to perform work in three basic areas: (1) client services; (2) program promotion and advocacy; and (3) operational and performance management.
+The MBDA Business Center is required to perform work in three (3) basic areas: (a) client services; (b) program promotion and advocacy; and (c) operational and performance management.
 These elements are designed to: (1) identify immediate and long-term client needs and expectations; (2) establish projected growth tracks; (3) implement targeted plans of action for increasing size, scale and capacity; (4) provide strategic referrals; (5) increase the exposure and visibility of the MBDA Business Center program and MBEs; (6) maintain the quality of center operations; and (7) promote achievement of client outcomes.